What kind of information do you need?

 Even with thorough measures in place to support preventing the spread of COVID-19 on campus, everyone in the community is still at risk of contracting the virus through interactions with others or at off-site locations.
 In the event that SPSCC is notified of a confirmed case of COVID-19 in someone who has recently been to campus, SPSCC will take steps to alert our campus community and will clean and sanitize areas that may have been impacted.

-Any SPSCC student or staff member who is experiencing possible symptoms of COVID-19 or is being tested for COVID-19 (even if asymptomatic) should notify their supervisor or faculty member as soon as possible and seek medical attention.
+Any SPSCC student or staff member who is experiencing possible symptoms of COVID-19 or who has been in close contact (as defined by the CDC) with someone with a confirmed COVID-19 case should notify their supervisor or faculty member as soon as possible and seek medical attention.

-Supervisors who are made aware of employees experiencing possible symptoms should report it immediately via the COVID-19 Reporting & Tracking Form.
-After a report is submitted, updates on an individual’s status should be emailed to email@example.com (updates might include whether the person is tested for COVID-19, receives test results, or feels well enough to return to campus).
+Supervisors and faculty who are made aware of staff or students experiencing possible symptoms or who have a confirmed exposure should report it immediately via the COVID-19 Reporting & Tracking Form.
+After a report is submitted, updates on an individual’s status should be emailed to firstname.lastname@example.org (for supervisors) or send to your academic Dean (for faculty).

-In accordance with CDC recommendations, employees or students who experience symptoms associated with COVID-19 will be asked to remain off campus until:
+In accordance with CDC recommendations, employees or students who experience symptoms associated with COVID-19 or who have a confirmed exposure to COVID-19 to will be asked to remain off campus until:

-at least 1 days (24 hours) have passed since resolution of fever without the use of fever-reducing medications; and
+At least 3 days (72 hours) have passed since resolution of fever without the use of medications

-they provide verification from their medical provider that they have received a negative test for COVID-19 or that their symptoms were conclusively caused by health conditions other than COVID-19.
+Provide verification from their medical provider that their symptoms were conclusively caused by conditions other than COVID-19

 SPSCC will work closely with anyone who has been instructed (by a medical provider or public health agency) to quarantine or asked (by SPSCC) to remain off campus to find the best way for that person to maintain their academic progress, complete their work remotely, or maintain their income through the use of leave or other available benefits.